There is no magic in SAFe … except maybe for Release Planning.

 Management Review and Problem Solving.
 It is likely that the draft plans present challenges like scope, resource constraints, and dependencies.
 During this review and problem solving meeting, management negotiates scope, makes necessary changes, and resolves these challenges.
 The RTE keeps key stakeholders together for as long as necessary to make the decisions needed to reach achievable objectives.

 Planning Adjustments.
 During the planning adjustments presentation, management team members describe any necessary changes to scope and resources.

 Team Breakouts #2.
 Teams continue planning based on their plan from the previous day, with appropriate adjustments.
-They finalize their objectives for the PSI, to which business owners assign business value.
+They finalize their objectives for the PI, to which business owners assign business value.

 Addressing Program Risks.
 During planning, teams have identified critical risks and impediments that could affect their ability to meet their objectives.
 These are addressed in a broader, management context in front of the full group.
 One by one, risks are categorized into one of the following group and addressed in a clear, honest, and visible manner:

 - Resolved – The teams agree that the issue is no longer a concern

 - Owned – The item cannot be resolved in the meeting, so someone takes ownership

 - Accepted – Some risks are facts or potential occurrences that simply must be understood and accepted.